florophore/floro-next-demo/README.md

 ### Create a Floro Repository (if you haven't already)

 If you are working on your project on behalf of an organization and intend to have multiple collaborative stakeholders, you should probably start an organization in floro and create the repository under the organization's account.
-At the time of writing this repositories cannot be transferred (they can be copied though).
+At the time of writing this, repositories cannot be transferred (they can be copied though).
 If you are a solo developer and don't expect to need to give edit permission to many others, feel free to create a personal repository.
 All personal and public (including organization) repositories are free of charge without any feature restrictions on floro.io, no payment details required.

 From either your "home dashboard" or your "organization's dashboard" click <b>create repository</b> in the lower left hand corner of the screen.